 Basic Steps of a Car Accident Settlement

-When you hire Kelly & Associates, we will immediately get to work on your car accident case.
+When you hire Michael Kelly, we will immediately get to work on your car accident case.
 We will take a wide range of aggressive steps on your behalf through every stage of the settlement process.
 Those stages include:

 • Notification letter.
 First, our office will send the other party’s insurance company a letter.
 The letter puts the insurer on notice that you were injured and are now represented by an attorney.
 This initiates the process and starts a dialogue between your attorney and the insurance company.